SAP/jenkins-library/documentation/docs/stages/introduction.md

 ### Integration

 The [Integration stage](integration.md) allows to run test based on maven, npm, or a custom integration test script.
-For more flexibility, consider using the [stage extension mechanism](../extensibility.md) if required.
+If more flexibility is required, consider using the [stage extension mechanism](../extensibility.md).

 You find details about this stage on the page [**Integration**](integration.md).